Cosmetic Surgery Negligence Claims and You

 The Medical Negligence Experts can represent you or your loved one anywhere in the UK.
-With distinguished law firms registered in England and Wales, you obtain both the compensation deserved and rehabilitation support needed.
+We work with distinguished law firms registered in England and Wales, which means you obtain both the compensation deserved and rehabilitation support needed.
 Move on with your life: call our cosmetic surgery solicitors team.

 We’ll discuss our No Win No Fee basis and you can talk to us about your situation.
-We offer free legal advice to help you determine whether making an application is appropriate in your circumstances.
+We offer advice to help you determine whether making an application is appropriate in your circumstances.
 There is no obligation when making cosmetic surgery compensation claims.
 Yet having the answers to your questions can help you make an informed decision about what to do next.

 What is Cosmetic Surgery Negligence?

 Cosmetic surgery in the UK is worth an estimated £3.6 billion per year.
 Accordingly, you would think that in an industry as prevalent as this, there would be strict regulations.
 However, this is not the case for victims of poor surgical treatment and care.

 In 2013, the Department of Health recommended the cosmetic procedures that more effectively protect patients from associated risks.
 However, it wasn’t until 2016 that the Royal College of Surgeons’ The Professional Standards for Cosmetic Surgery came out.
 In short, it establishes truly acceptable industry practices.
 Practices, in fact, that aspire to achieve the high standards you expect with any type of surgery.

 Cosmetic procedures also cover an enormous array of options.
 Accordingly, these include eyebrow or eyeliner tattooing to breast augmentation.

 Types of cosmetic surgical behaviour which can fall under the definition of cosmetic negligence include:

 - Pressuring a client into agreeing to a treatment or surgery;

 - The promotion of unrealistic expectations about the potential outcome of treatment;

 - Any causation of burns or scarring;